bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Two parts of Express that I learned about this week are the concepts of Middleware and Routing.

 - [ ] Describe Middleware?

+    Middleware get the request and can modify or change details about the request before sending it off.

 - [ ] Describe a Resource?

+    Everything is a Resource.

 - [ ] What can the API return to help clients know if a request was successful?

+    a status message of 200.

 - [ ] How can we partition our application into sub-applications?

+    The way that we can partition our application is by creating middlewares that can handle one aspect of our application.
+Tasks like authenticaiton and logging are commonly handled by middleware.

 ## Minimum Viable Product